Pages

 Page components

 Page components are responsible for rendering the content users see when visiting URLs in your application.
-These components are exported from a module in the src/pages
+These components are exported from a module in the app/pages

 directory that ends with .page.tsx